abarbarapeslo/Hackaton-Transpetro/docs/overview.md

 ---

-## Valor do Propósito
+## Proposta de Valor

 - 🌱 **For Farmers**: Simplified access to credit, competitive rates compatible with their reality, and recognition for good agricultural practices.
 - 💰 **For Investors**: Opportunity to invest accessible amounts in agricultural operations, with transparency via blockchain and clear socio-environmental impact indicators.
 - 🔒 **For Both**: Anti-fraud security, digital contracts guaranteed by CPR (Rural Product Bill), and real-time monitoring.

 :::info
-Reevo acts as a collaborative ecosystem, bringing urban capital closer to rural production.
+Nautilus acts as a collaborative ecosystem, bringing urban capital closer to rural production.
 :::

 ---